-4.4 Products supporting ABR
+3.4 Products supporting ABR

-ABR is supported by Axis products based on ARTPEC-5, ARTPEC-6, and ARTPEC-7, with software version 9.40 or later.
+ABR is supported by Axis products that are based on ARTPEC-5, ARTPEC-6, ARTPEC-7, and ARTPEC-8, with software version 9.40 or later.

-5 Variable bitrate (VBR)
+4 Variable bitrate (VBR)

 VBR is the simplest bitrate control strategy.
 While it has the benefit of constant and uncompromised video quality, the main drawback is that storage needs may be unpredictable.
 This is because motion or other events in the scene can cause the stream size and the bitrate to increase significantly, so a system that uses VBR must maintain relatively large storage margins for such occasions.